kesar/HTMLawed/htmLawed_README.txt

   See section:- #3.3.3 for differences between the various non-zero '$config["keep_bad"]' values.

-  htmLawed by default permits these 118 HTML elements:
+  htmLawed by default permits these 122 HTML elements:

-    a, abbr, acronym, address, applet, area, article, aside, audio, b, bdi, bdo, big, blockquote, br, button, canvas, caption, center, cite, code, col, colgroup, command, data, datalist, dd, del, details, dfn, dir, div, dl, dt, em, embed, fieldset, figcaption, figure, font, footer, form, h1, h2, h3, h4, h5, h6, header, hgroup, hr, i, iframe, img, input, ins, isindex, kbd, keygen, label, legend, li, link, main, map, mark, menu, meta, meter, nav, noscript, object, ol, optgroup, option, output, p, param, pre, progress, q, rb, rbc, rp, rt, rtc, ruby, s, samp, script, section, select, small, source, span, strike, strong, style, sub, summary, sup, table, tbody, td, textarea, tfoot, th, thead, time, tr, track, tt, u, ul, var, video, wbr
+    a, abbr, acronym, address, applet, area, article, aside, audio, b, bdi, bdo, big, blockquote, br, button, canvas, caption, center, cite, code, col, colgroup, command, data, datalist, dd, del, details, dfn, dialog, dir, div, dl, dt, em, embed, fieldset, figcaption, figure, font, footer, form, h1, h2, h3, h4, h5, h6, header, hgroup, hr, i, iframe, img, input, ins, isindex, kbd, keygen, label, legend, li, link, main, map, mark, menu, meta, meter, nav, noscript, object, ol, optgroup, option, output, p, param, picture, pre, progress, q, rb, rbc, rp, rt, rtc, ruby, s, samp, script, section, select, slot, small, source, span, strike, strong, style, sub, summary, sup, table, tbody, td, template, textarea, tfoot, th, thead, time, tr, track, tt, u, ul, var, video, wbr

-  The HTML version 4 elements 'acronym', 'applet', 'big', 'center', 'dir', 'font', 'strike', and 'tt' are obsolete/deprecated in HTML version 5.
-On the other hand, the obsolete/deprecated HTML 4 elements 'embed', 'menu' and 'u' are no longer so in HTML 5.
-Elements new to HTML 5 are 'article', 'aside', 'audio', 'bdi', 'canvas', 'command', 'data', 'datalist', 'details', 'figure', 'figcaption', 'footer', 'header', 'hgroup', 'keygen', 'link', 'main', 'mark', 'meta', 'meter', 'nav', 'output', 'progress', 'section', 'source', 'style', 'summary', 'time', 'track', 'video', and 'wbr'.
-The 'link', 'meta' and 'style' elements exist in HTML 4 but are not allowed in the HTML body.
+  htmLawed also supports use of custom HTML elements, but this support can be turned off when $config is appropriately set (i.e., in default configuration, such elements are permitted); see section:- #3.3.6.

+  Elements 'math' and 'svg' are not supported.
+They and their content will get `filtered` unless a strategy like in section:- #3.9 is used.

+  Elements like 'acronym', 'applet', 'basefont', 'bgsound', 'big', 'blink', 'center', 'dir', 'font', 'hgroup', 'image', 'keygen', 'marquee', 'menuitem', 'nobr', 'noembed', 'rb', 'rtc', 'shadow', 'spacer', 'strike', 'tt', and 'xmp' are currently obsolete/deprecated.
+Some of them, like 'acronym' and 'keygen', are supported in htmLawed (see above list). `Tag transformation` is possible for improving compliance with HTML standards -- most, but not all, of the obsolete/deprecated elements are converted to valid  ones; see section:- #3.3.2.

   These 16 elements are `empty` elements that have an opening tag with possible content but no element content (thus, no closing tag): 'area', 'br', 'col', 'command', 'embed', 'hr', 'img', 'input', 'isindex', 'keygen', 'link', 'meta', 'param', 'source', 'track', and 'wbr'.

-  With '$config["safe"] = 1', the default set will exclude 'applet', 'audio', 'canvas', 'embed', 'iframe', 'object', 'script' and 'video'; see section:- #3.6.
+  With '$config["safe"] = 1', the default set will exclude 'applet', 'audio', 'canvas', 'dialog', 'embed', 'iframe', 'object', 'script' and 'video'; see section:- #3.6.

   When '$config["elements"]', which specifies allowed elements, is `properly` defined, and neither empty nor set to '0' or '*', the default set is not used.
 To have elements added to or removed from the default set, a '+/-' notation is used.
-E.g., '*-script-object' implies that only 'script' and 'object' are disallowed, whereas '*+embed' means that 'noembed' is also allowed.
+E.g., '*-script-object' implies that only 'script' and 'object' are disallowed, whereas '*+noembed' means that 'noembed' is also allowed.
+For an element with a hyphen in name, use round brackets around the name; e.g., '(my-custom-element)'.
 Elements can also be specified as comma separated names.
 E.g., 'a, b, i' means only 'a', 'b' and 'i' are permitted.
 In this notation, '*', '+' and '-' have no significance and can actually cause a mis-reading.

   Some more examples of '$config["elements"]' values indicating permitted elements (note that empty spaces are liberally allowed for clarity):